sebastian-sampayo/Behavioral-Cloning-Project-Udacity/README.md

 ![LR_shift_angle = 0.25, max translation_shift_angle = 0.125][LR0250125]

 The drawback of this configuration is that the car is practically not able to make turns with steering angle larger than 0.25 + 0.125 = 0.375, because of the nature of the uniform distribution.
 In order to overcome this problem, I came up with the idea of generating these shifts with a normal gaussian distribution instead of a uniform, allowing a continuous distribution among large steering angle.
 I set the mean to 0 and the standard deviation = max translation_shift_angle desired.
 I decided to increase a little bit this last parameter to allow larger angles even more.
 I end up with LR_shift_angle = 0.25 and translation_shift_angle = 0.15.
-The resulting histogram is showed below:
+The resulting histogram is shown below:

 ![Gaussian translation][gauss025015]